 Advance ticket sales represent the Company's liability to provide air transportation in the future.
 All tickets sold at any given point in time have travel dates through the next 12 months.
 The Company defers amounts related to future travel in its Advance ticket sales liability account.
-The Company's Advance ticket sales liability also includes credits issued to customers for future flights ("FFCs") and electronic travel certificates ("ETCs"), primarily for ticket cancellations, which can be applied towards a purchase of a new ticket.
-FFCs and ETCs are valid up to one year from the date of issuance; however, all credits issued on or before December 31, 2022 have been extended to December 31, 2023.

-The Company estimates the value of Advance ticket sales that will expire unused ("breakage") and recognizes revenue in proportion to the usage of the related tickets.
+The Company estimates the value of Advance ticket sales that will expire unused ("breakage") and recognizes revenue and any changes in estimates in proportion to the usage of the related tickets.
 To determine breakage, the Company uses its historical experience with expired tickets and certificates and other facts, such as recent aging trends, program changes and modifications that could affect the ultimate expiration patterns.
-Given the uncertainty of travel demand caused by the COVID-19 pandemic, changes in our estimates of FFCs and ETCs that may expire unused could have a material impact on revenue.
-Changes in estimates of breakage are recognized prospectively in proportion to the remaining usage of the related tickets.

 Frequent Flyer Accounting.
 United's MileagePlus loyalty program builds customer loyalty by offering awards, benefits and services to program participants.
 Members in this program earn miles for travel on United, United Express, Star Alliance members and certain other airlines that participate in the program.
 Members can also earn miles by purchasing goods and services from our network of non-airline partners.
-We have contracts to sell miles to these partners with the terms extending from one to seven years.
+We have contracts to sell miles to these partners with the terms extending from one to six years.
 These partners include domestic and international credit card issuers, retail merchants, hotels, car rental companies and our participating airline partners.
 Miles can be redeemed for free (other than taxes and government-imposed fees), discounted or upgraded air travel and non-travel awards.